J1marotta/ROR-Koalified/README.md

 		STATUS: Implemented

 ###### _Lessons learned_

 Originally, I had used strings in the database for the the days of the week, and I also had quite a bit of problems, organising the information inside the database; I had my data stored as UTC, which took me a full day to convert to local time.
 This was infuriating and the time would have been much better spend learning how to incorporate a JS date and time picker.
 My lack of JS skills definitely manifested in this scenario.
 What should have been a quite simple and easily Implemented widget.

 ---

-_The marketplace is for Time, as a Learner you can purchase one hour blocks of time which Drivers can post._